 Parque Explora is a popular tourist attraction in Medellín.
 And it is easy to get to, since it is located next to the Universidad metro station on Line A of the Medellín Metro.

-Furthermore, any Medellín taxi or Uber driver in the city will know where Parque Explora is located.
+Furthermore, any Medellín taxi driver in the city will know where Parque Explora is located.

 It is also located in a very popular area for tourists.
 In addition, you’ll find several other tourist attractions nearby including Jardín Botanico, Parque Norte, the Medellín Planetarium and Parque de Los Deseos.
 So, you can combine a trip to Parque Explora with one or more of these other attractions.